RichardDooling/Entertainment_Law/HELP.md

 In the GitHub app it's easy to see what files you have changed and even review those changes.

-First COMMIT your proposed changes.
+First commit your proposed changes.
 Proper commit messages really help everybody who is working on this project.
 The first line is usually 50 characters or less:

 > Edit Copyright File